 After I give my dog Oreo a scoop of peanut butter, she always kisses me with her sticky tongue.

 She = subject; kisses = verb.
 She kisses who?
 Me = direct object.

-Because Jo had skipped Mr. Duncan's class five times in a row, she ducked out of sight whenever she spotted him on campus.
+Because Jo has skipped Professor Duncan's class five times in a row, she ducks out of sight whenever she spots him on campus.

-She = subject; spotted = verb.
-She spotted who?
+She = subject; spots = verb.
+She spots who?
 Him = direct object.